Koha-Community/kohadocs/source/tools.rst

 |image251|

-and next to the Comments tool on the Tools Module
+and next to the Comments tool on the Tools page

 |image1219|

-To moderate comments click on the notification on the main dashboard or go directly to the Comments Tool and click 'Approve' or 'Delete' to the right of the comments awaiting moderation.
+To moderate comments click on the notification on the main dashboard or go directly to the Comments tool and click 'Approve' or 'Delete' to the right of the comments awaiting moderation.

 |image252|